Wallingford Historic Homes Fair

 Julie Campbell, Architect, CTA Design Builders, Inc.

 Craftsman homes were traditionally, and intentionally designed to create a cozy hand-made retreat; a sanctuary that would provide connection with nature and sustenance to the soul.
 This lecture illuminated that original design rationale to guide those planning to remodel an existing, or build a new Craftsman style home.
+Click HERE to watch a video of this session.

 Seminar The ABCs of Earthquake Retrofitting, 2 to 3